Thank you for your interest in volunteering for the Traverse City Film Festival! Volunteers could not be more essential in making the festival happen!

 - Light security—control prohibited items/activities

-- Advising festivalgoers about the schedule
+- Advising festivalgoers about the bus route

-- Answering questions about the film festival
+- Answering questions about the film festival and Traverse City

 - Offering other information as requested